|The University of the Arts|

-Students applying for financial aid are responsible for accurately portraying financial resources and circumstances and notifying the Financial Aid Office of any changes in status; for applying in a timely manner; and for maintaining satisfactory academic progress and good standing.
+Students applying for financial aid are responsible for accurately portraying financial resources and circumstances and notifying the Student Financial Services Office of any changes in status; for applying in a timely manner; and for maintaining satisfactory academic progress and good standing.

 An application for financial aid will have no effect on the decision concerning admission.
 The admission decision is made without access to financial aid data.

-A helpful way to begin the search for additional financial assistance is on the Internet at http://www.fastweb.com.
-Additional financial aid Websites are listed below.
-Students are cautioned not to pay for financial aid information; these are free websites.
-The Financial Aid Office also maintains a bulletin board of scholarships.
+A helpful way to begin the search for additional financial assistance is on the University’s Scholarship Bulletin Board.
+Additional financial aid websites are listed below.
+Students are cautioned not to pay for financial aid information.

 Listed below are numbers to call if a student receives an incomplete notification or does not receive notification within six weeks of application filing.